alex-pricope/simple-voting-system/README.md

 ### How to run this locally?
 Use the makefile targets, for example, `make run-local` will build, generate swagger, start localstack (needs docker running), run the tests, start the app.

+## UI
+The solution uses 2 simple html pages that uses the data from some of the API calls
+* /static/index.html - landing page for the voting process, takes in a voting code
+* /static/results.html - results page that shows the voting results

 ## The vote process
 We have 3 categories of voters: